dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 ---

 Queues allow you to submit functions to run in the background with a controlled degree of concurrency.
-They are useful for running many operations in parallel.
+They are useful for running many functions in parallel.

 ### class dbos.Queue